 Note: In Utah, construction projects that involve discharging groundwater or surface water, such as from excavation dewatering or hydrostatic testing, must obtain a UPDES Construction Dewatering and Hydrostatic Testing General Permit (UTG070000) prior to discharge.
 Operators are required to develop a Dewatering Control Plan (DCP), implement appropriate BMPs, and submit a Notice of Intent (NOI) through the EPA's NeT system to receive permit coverage.
+Always contact the local MS4 and/or flood control district prior to discharge from dewatering activities; additional local permitting may be required.

-- Use on sites where water must be removed from excavated work areas, utility repairs, or depressed areas prior to continuing operations. - Applicable when sediment-laden water contains a high percentage of fine silt and clay that require extended detention (days or weeks) to settle, beyond the capability of sediment basins. - o Particularly useful where sensitive receiving waters (e.g., wetlands, spring-fed systems, or waters with TMDLs) require higher levels of treatment or where turbidity effluent limits are established.

-Dewatering controls are necessary when discharging non-stormwater that may impact water quality and when an UPDES Construction Dewatering permit is required for offsite discharges.
+- Use on sites where water must be removed from excavated work areas, utility repairs, or depressed areas prior to continuing operations. - Applicable when sediment-laden water contains a high percentage of fine silt and clay that require extended detention (days or weeks) to settle, beyond the capability of sediment basins. - Particularly useful where sensitive receiving waters (e.g., wetlands, spring-fed systems, or waters with TMDLs) require higher levels of treatment or where turbidity effluent limits are established. - Dewatering controls are necessary when discharging non-stormwater that may impact water quality and when an UPDES Construction Dewatering permit is required for off-site discharges.